Will Biden's COVID relief plan cause inflation? | DW | 12.03.2021

 At a tune of $1.9 trillion, US President Joe Biden's generous coronavirus relief package has economists worried it will drive up prices and wreak havoc on the economy.

 US President Joe Biden on Thursday signed into law a $1.9 trillion (€1.6 trillion) coronavirus relief package bill, following its approval by Congress.
 One of the largest US federal aid packages since the Great Depression in the 1920s, the bill includes, among other things, funds earmarked to help schools reopen, to speed along vaccine production and distribution, and to help struggling state and local governments.
-It also provides $400 billion in direct payments of $1,400 each to most Americans and extra provisions for low-income families.
+It also provides $400 billion in direct payments of $1,400 each to most Americans and extra provisions for low-income families, including an increase to a child tax credit from $2,000 to as much as $3,600 per child annually.

-Opponents of the package, which included all Republican members of Congress, accused the bill of being a Trojan Horse used by Democrats to usher in party policies under the guise of pandemic relief.
+Opponents of the package, which included all Republican members of Congress, accused the bill of being a Trojan Horse used by Democrats to usher in partisan priorities under the guise of pandemic relief.

 But Republican lawmakers haven't been the only ones to raise concerns.
 The sheer magnitude of the fund has prompted lively discussions within economic and political circles about whether it is too large for its own good, and whether inflation is now in the cards.